ArthurMadureira/ArthurMadureira/README.md

 👋 Hi, I’m @ArthurMadureira
+- 😎 I have experience in HTML, CSS and Javascript
-- 🌱 I’m currently learning JS, NodeJS
+- 🌱 I’m currently learning NodeJS
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in ReactJS
 - 📫 How to reach me: @ArthurMadureira